|Home | Taps | Guest Book | History | Recollections | Reunions | Search|

 Born: December 24, 1947 in Baltimore MD

 Ed is survived by his wife of 31 years, Joan (Tyler) Fortmiller.

 Ed was the eldest of 10 children.

 On May 1, 1968 Ed was drafted into the US Army.
-His basic training was at Fort Sam Houston, San Antonio TX, followed by 12 weeks of advanced training to become a combat medic and a medical corpsman.
+His basic training was at Fort Sam Houston, San Antonio TX.
 He arrived in Vietnam on September 30, 1968, and was assigned to the 24th Evac Hospital.
-Serving first as a Corpsman on the Orthopedic Ward (wards 9 & 10), then at Central Medical Supply, and later as a Scrub Tech in the OR, "Eddie" was a dedicated worker who quickly advanced to SP5.
+Serving first as a Corpsman on the orthopedic Ward, and later as a Scrub Tech/Medical Assistant in the OR, "Eddie" was a dedicated worker who quickly advanced to SP5.